Last Updated on July 1, 2020 by Scott Krager

-A streaming media device, also called by many as media streamer, lets you connect your TV or home theater to the internet, in order to stream movies, songs and other types of videos.
+A streaming media device, also called by many as a media streamer, lets you connect your TV or home theater to the internet, in order to stream movies, songs, and other types of videos.

 Streaming refers to the delivery method of a media where you can play and listen to some media files even if they’re not present in your PC, like YouTube videos.

 This method is directly opposite to the downloading where you need to obtain the whole file on your end before ‘opening’ it.

 - Nvidia Shield TV (Best Media Streamer For Gamers)

 - Apple 4K TV (Best Media Streamer For Apple Lovers)

 - Roku Streaming Stick Plus (Best Streaming Device 2020 Overall)

 Most people think that media streamers and network media players are two different names for the same thing, but it’s not true actually.

 In media streamers, you can only stream from online services like Netflix, Hulu, and Amazon Instant video etc, but in network media players, you can stream content from your home network as well (if you have attached an external HDD or NAS storage to your home network).

 It means that while all network media players are media streamers, the opposite isn’t necessarily true.